-In this article, we are going to make Arduino based egg incubator.
-With an Arduino UNO and other associative devices.
-To make an incubator, we need to maintain an optimum temperature and humidity with other parameters like CO2.
-As this is a learning project, so we’ll focus on basic incubator design.
-So let’s start our egg incubator circuit using Arduino.
+In this article, we will build an Arduino-based egg incubator using an Arduino UNO and other associated devices.
+To create an incubator, we need to maintain optimal temperature and humidity, along with other parameters like COâ‚‚.
+Since this is a learning project, we will focus on a basic incubator design.
+So, let’s get started with our Arduino-based egg incubator circuit!

 Disclaimer: